1This circular sets out the requirements for Ministers and agencies seeking approvals relating to government regulatory proposals.

 6.2the material in this circular is conveyed to all Crown entities and State sector agencies that may be involved in policy initiatives relating to government regulatory proposals.

 Purpose and role of the Impact Analysis Requirements

 7The Impact Analysis Requirements support and inform the government’s decisions on proposals for regulatory change.
-They are both a process and an analytical framework that encourages a systematic and evidence-informed approach to policy development.
+They are both a process and an analytical framework that encourage a systematic and evidence-informed approach to policy development.

 9The Impact Analysis Requirements are intended to help advisers and decision-makers avoid the potential pitfalls that arise from natural human biases and mental short-cuts, including by seeking to ensure that: